CharlesMariga/Personal-website-v1/content/projects/DisneyPlusClone.md

 showInProjects: true
 ---

-This is a clone of the [Disney +](https://www.disneyplus.com/) website, whic is a video on-demand over-the-top streaming service owned and operated by the Media and Entertainment Distribution division of The Walt Disney Company.
+This is a clone of the [Disney +](https://www.disneyplus.com/) website, which is a video on-demand over-the-top streaming service owned and operated by the Media and Entertainment Distribution division of The Walt Disney Company.